Natural Disaster Recovery and slope work - Kings Highway

 There is no pedestrian access on this section of the Kings Highway at any time.
 Cyclists, like our other transport customers, will have access to the road outside of the closure times.

-It takes approximately 15 minutes to reach the hard closure location at Misty Mountain Road from Nelligen and approximately 15 minutes to reach the hard closure location at River Forest Road from Braidwood.
-To avoid lost time for road users, two soft closure locations will be in place.
+It took approximately 15 minutes to reach the hard closure location at Misty Mountain Road from Nelligen and approximately 15 minutes to reach the hard closure location at River Forest Road from Braidwood.
+To avoid lost time for road users, two soft closure locations were put in place.

-Traffic control will be located at Monkittee Street, Braidwood and at Old Bolaro Road, west of Nelligen from 7.40am to advise motorists they will no longer reach the closure point in time to make it through the hard closure.
+Traffic control was located at Monkittee Street, Braidwood and at Old Bolaro Road, west of Nelligen from 7.40am to advise motorists they will no longer reach the closure point in time to make it through the hard closure.

 Example (west bound to the tablelands)